WordPress/gutenberg/packages/components/src/color-palette/README.md

 The component accepts the following props.

-{ colors, disableCustomColors = false, value, onChange, className, clearable = true }
+{ colors = [],  disableCustomColors = false, enableAlpha, value, onchange, className, clearable = true, __experimentalHasMultipleOrigins = false, __experimentalIsRenderedInSidebar = false }

 ### colors
 Array with the colors to be shown.
+When displaying multiple color palettes to choose from, the format of the array changes from an array of colors objects, to an array of color palettes.

 -   Type: `Array`
--   Required: Yes
+-   Required: No
+-   Default: `[]`

 ### disableCustomColors

-Whether to allow custom color or not.
+Whether to allow the user to pick a custom color on top of the predefined choices (defined via the `colors` prop).

+-   Type: `Boolean`
+-   Required: No
+-   Default: false

+### enableAlpha

+Whether the color picker should display the alpha channel both in the bottom inputs as well as in the color picker itself.

 -   Type: `Boolean`
 -   Required: No